h-kuo/Kaggle_Titanic/README.md

 This is my submission for the Kaggle competition https://www.kaggle.com/competitions/titanic,

-where I predicted each passenger's survival on Titanic using different ML models.
+where I predicted each passenger's survival on Titanic using different ML models

+(Logistic Regression / Random Forest / Support Vector Machine).